stelviodev/stelvio/docs/guides/stlv-dev.md

 Now call your API like you normally would (e.g. `https://...execute-api.../v1/`).
 Edit your function code and refresh — the next request picks it up.

 To stop the local server: `Ctrl+C`.

+!!! warning
     Stopping the dev server won't change the infrastructure in AWS.
+In particular, the replacement Lambda function that handles the dev mode ("stub Lambda") will remain deployed.

-You need to re-deploy without dev mode using `stlv deploy` again to switch back to your Lambda code being deployed to AWS.
+    You need to re-deploy without dev mode using `stlv deploy` again to switch back to your real Lambda code being deployed to AWS.

 !!! warning
     `stlv dev` still deploys real AWS resources (so it needs AWS credentials and it can cost money).
-It may also create an AppSync API named `stelvio` in your account.
+It will also create an AppSync API named `stelvio` in your account if it's not already present.
+The AppSync API is a purely usage-based cost model.

 ## Limitations